Assessment Adjustments: Guidance for online and on-campus exams and in-class tests

 Where the use of a computer has been recommended in the Personal Learning Support Plan (PLSP), this provision will need to be made available to students taking exams or in-class tests on campus.
 Please follow the guidance in the PLSP about setting up the computer ahead of time.

 Please note, all students with the use of a computer and the same additional time may be scheduled into one room, unless they have further adjustments which necessitate a separate room or unless otherwise stated in the PLSP.
+If provision of headsets is available, all students who have the use of a computer and access to text to speech software can be in the same room.

-Separate Room:
+Separate Rooms:

-Plese ensure the size of the room allows space for the student, invigilator and where required, the support worker.
+Please ensure the size of the room allows space for the student, invigilator and where required, the support worker.

 Please ensure the separate room is a suitable and quiet space.